lmos-ai/lmos-website/docs/multi_agent_system/agent_description.md

 ### Thing Description example

 This example illustrates how a Weather Agent can be modeled using a Thing Description, with HTTP as the primary communication protocol, although alternative protocols may also be utilized.
-The Agent is secured through Basic Authentication, but other security schemes, such as OAuth2 tokens, can also be used.
+The Weather agent uses the gpt-4o model from Azure and integrates with OpenWeatherMap API to provide weather information.
+The agent supports both text and voice interactions in English and German, adheres to GDPR compliance, and uses data anonymization.
+It offers a single action, "getWeather," which takes a natural language question and interaction mode as input and returns weather information in natural language.
+The service is secured using basic authentication and is accessed via a POST request to a specified endpoint, but other security schemes, such as OAuth2 tokens, can also be used.

 ```json
 {